Caustic/caustic.github.com/_posts/13-02-24-testing-netfpga-using-isim.markdown

 ---
 layout: post
-title: Testing and Simulation using the NetFPGA and isim
+title: Testing and Simulation using the NetFPGA and ISim
 ---

 So I've been having trouble testing the NetFPGA because I don't have a full version of